 Concert appearances include Handel’s Messiah, Gounod’s St. Cecelia Mass, Beethoven’s Missa Solemnis, Rossini’s Stabat Mater, Mozart’s Coronation Mass, Mozart’s Requiem, and Beethoven’s 9th Symphony.
 He made his Carnegie Hall debut singing the world-premiere of Edwin Penhorwood’s An American Requiem.

 Currently, Mr. Schapman serves as Associate Professor of Voice and Director of Graduate Studies in Music at Southern Illinois University Edwardsville where he teaches Opera Literature, Song Literature, Opera and Musical Theatre Workshop, and Applied Voice.
-In addition to his SIUE duties, Mr. Schapman serves as a voice teacher for Opera Theater of St. Louis' Artists-in-Training and is the Program Coordinator for the Opera Theatre of St. Louis Spring Training program.
+In addition to his SIUE duties, Mr. Schapman serves as a voice teacher for Opera Theater of St. Louis' Artists-in-Training, Program Coordinator for the Opera Theatre of St. Louis Spring Training program, voice teacher for the Union Avenue Opera Theatre Crescendo Young Artist Program, and choir director for the St. Boniface Catholic Church Choir.
 He was the 2012 recipient of the National Association of Teachers of Singing Emerging Leaders Award, an award given to a teacher within their first 10 ten years of instruction who display outstanding teaching and service to the national organization.
 In addition, Mr. Schapman received the 2012 SIUE College of Arts and Sciences William and Margaret Going Award Endowed Professorship.
 Awarded to one faculty member in the College of Arts and Sciences, this award recognizes a faculty member for outstanding teaching and accomplishments in creative activity.